CAAPIM/Microgateway/get-started/get-started.md

 Deployment remove command: `docker-compose -f docker-compose.yml -f docker-compose.dockercloudproxy.yml down --volume`

-### Expose a micro-service API with Basic Authentication <a name="api-basic-auth-expose"></a>
+### Expose a microservice API with Basic Authentication <a name="api-basic-auth-expose"></a>

-This step will typically be done by a micro-service developer.
+This step will typically be done by a microservice developer.

-- Deploy a micro-service example
+- Deploy a microservice example
 ```
 git clone https://github.com/harlow/go-micro-services
 cd go-micro-services